Focal points of my work

 Death in Berlin was published in 2010 by Cambridge University Press.
 It describes Berliners’ evolving relationship to death and traces transformations in rituals of burial and mourning in the city over three turbulent decades.
 It received the Fraenkel Prize in Contemporary History (2010) and the Hans Rosenberg Prize (2011).
 It was based on my dissertation, which was awarded the Fritz Stern Prize of the Friends of the German Historical Institute (2007).

-Russian translation: Смерть в Берлине: от Веймарской республики до разделенной Германии (Moscow: Novoe Literaturnoe Obozrenie / New Literary Observer, 2015).
+Russian edition: Смерть в Берлине: от Веймарской республики до разделенной Германии (Moscow: Novoe Literaturnoe Obozrenie / New Literary Observer, 2015).

 Revisiting the "Nazi Occult": Histories, Realities, Legacies